Peng-Qu/cpp-practice/Problem-2-Word-Search-puzzle/README.md

+Acknowledgement: This is a lab assignment for HKUST COMP2011 Introduction to object-oriented programming 2018 Fall Semester.

 ## Word Search Puzzle
+### Rules of the game
 The game Word Search Puzzle presents a grid of seemingly random letters and a set of words.
 The goal is to find and mark all the words hidden with a grid of letters, along straight lines in three directions:

 horizontal: from left to right